mdanish1326/axios-wrapper/readme.md

-# WrapeAxios
+# axios-wrapper

-WrapeAxios is a JavaScript library that provides an easy-to-use wrapper the popular HTTP client, Axios.
+axios-wrapper is a JavaScript library that provides an easy-to-use wrapper the popular HTTP client, Axios.
 It is designed to handle token-based authentication and automatic token refresh for RESTful APIs.
 This wrapper simplifies the process of setting up Axios instances with built-in interceptors for request and response handling, especially for private endpoints that require authentication.

 ## Features